Jaseci-Labs/jaseci/docs/docs/canonicai/chapter7.md

   "yielded": true
 }
 ```
 When interactive is false, yield comes into place.
+So if we had to pass another query it will remember the last state it was at and will act accordingly.

 ### Global root_node
 In this section, we will explain the architecture of the global root node and how it works in this application.
 The global root node in this case is the cai_root, it utilizes the use_enc (Universal Sentence Encoder) AI module.